scottsteinbeck/jmespath/README.md

 # jmespath.cfc

 An implementation of [JMESPath](https://github.com/boto/jmespath) for ColdFusion.
-This implementation supports searching JSON documents as well as native Ruby data structures.
+This implementation supports searching JSON documents as well as native Coldfusion structs and arrays.

 ## Commandbox Installation